Thailand Information - Page 2

 Thailand is a member of the United Nations and ASEAN, the Association of Southeast Asian Nations.

-Thailand's industrial sector provides a greater proportion of the Gross Domestic Product (GDP) than agriculture.
-The services sector is the largest producer of GDP.
+Economy Thailand's industrial sector provides a significant proportion of the Gross Domestic Product (GDP) although the services sector is the largest producer of GDP.

 Agricultural employs a large percentage of the working population.
 Products are rice, cassava, corn, sugarcane, soybeans, coconuts and fruits.
 Thailand is a major world supplier of orchids.
 The fishing industry provides food for the population as well as exports.